 We’ve admired The Shard from a distance for a long time now.
 We’ve seen her sparkle in summer sunshine, glisten in rain and glow in the Christmas lights of London.
 My kids have dreamed of going up the Shard for years, so I thought I’d better take them.
 Experiences and how to go up the shard, from a bad mother, acrophobe and travel blogger.
 Booking tickets for the Shard and what’s at the top.

-Bad Mummy doesn’t have anti-grav, but I got a chance to put my terrible mothering right today.
+Bad Mummy has a terrible fear of heights and no anti-grav.
+I got a chance to put my terrible mothering right today.

 Some Facts About The Shard.

 - The Shard observation area is on the 68th-72nd floors 800ft (244m) above the city.

 - Visitors can see for 40 miles (64km) on a clear day.

 - The Shard is in Southwark on the south bank of the Thames, not far from London Bridge, Borough Market, Tower Bridge and The Tower of London.

 - The observation deck is privately operated and is what is called The View From The Shard.

 - There is a hefty admission fee of between £25 and £29 per adult.
 Buying advanced tickets saves you money.
 Check View From the Shard prices here.